AwesomesauceLabs/piglet-manual/index.md

 ![A screenshot of PigletViewer, a sample application which uses Piglet to view 3D models from glTF files.](images/piglet-webgl-demo.png){#fig:webgl-demo width="800"}

-PigletViewer is sample application which uses Piglet to view 3D models from glTF files (\`.gltf\`, \`.glb\`, or \`.zip\`), and which is used for the [Piglet Web Demo](https://awesomesaucelabs.github.io/piglet-webgl-demo/).
+PigletViewer is a sample application which uses Piglet to view 3D models from glTF files (\`.gltf\`, \`.glb\`, or \`.zip\`), and which is used for the [Piglet Web Demo](https://awesomesaucelabs.github.io/piglet-webgl-demo/).
 For the